The Plain Dealer: Cleveland.com

-Cleveland.com which was launched by Advance Publications in 1997, is the sister company of The Plain Dealer.
+Cleveland.com, which was launched by Advance Publications in 1997, is the sister company of The Plain Dealer.
 Cleveland.com has only an online presence, while The Plain Dealer provides a print newspaper only, not a digital edition.
 Content from each is cross-posted on the other site.
 Cleveland.com is described by its owners as "the premier news and information website in the state of Ohio".
-Though it is under the same ownership as The Plain Dealer, cleveland.com was a separate division with separate staff and offices.
+Though it is under the same ownership as The Plain Dealer, cleveland.com was operated by a separate company and had separate staff and offices.